 So, Do You Need It?

-I’ve had clients ask us to include a Rainscreen System with their Vinyl Siding Renovation, and again, the answer is, it’s unneccessary.
+I have had clients ask us to include a Rainscreen System with their Vinyl Siding Renovation, and again, the answer is, it’s unnecessary.
 Horizontal Vinyl Siding is considered to have a Rainscreen System “Built In” as it sits off the wall providing adequate passage of moisture and air flow.

-When it comes to Fibre Cement/Hardie Siding (James Hardie Products) we em>ALWAYS RECOMMEND a RAINSCEEN SYSTEM, in fact James Hardie “Best Practices” REQUIRES an Active Rainscreen System for Warranty Protection.
-Failure to utilise a proper Rainscreen System will VOID the Warranty and leave you on the hook for costly repairs should your siding fail.
+When it comes to Fibre Cement/Hardie Siding (James Hardie Products) we ALWAYS RECOMMEND a RAINSCEEN SYSTEM, in fact James Hardie “Best Practices” REQUIRES an Active Rainscreen System for Warranty Protection.
+Failure to utilize a proper Rainscreen System will VOID the Warranty and leave you on the hook for costly repairs should your siding fail.

 To Summarize Rainscreen Requirements

 - Cedar Shingle Over Heated Airspace – YES

 - Cedar Shingle Over Non Heated Airspace – NO